NioTheFirst/NioTheFirst.github.io/README.md

 I should probably start adding dates to this updates.

 5/21/22 Running in the rain is the best [Picture here]
+        Bugs are the coolest in any game, WarHammer 40k, StartCraft, MTG, etc. [Picture here]

 CV(https://www.google.com)